Best daily deals

 Tapet screenshot 2022

 Tapet is an interesting app.
 Instead of providing Android wallpapers, it lets you create your own.
-The app lets you pick some colors and some patterns.
+The app enables you to pick some colors and some patterns.
 It then generates wallpapers for you.
 Wallpapers created this way are made for your device’s resolution.
 That means they’ll be HD, QHD, or whatever your phone is.
 There is also a randomizer that creates fun, random stuff.
 New updates add new patterns and more fun stuff.
-It’s a free app and the wallpapers look pretty good.
-The premium version unlocks all of the possible patterns, but the free version has plenty of choices too.
+It’s a free app, and the wallpapers look pretty good.
+The premium version unlocks all possible ways, but the free version has many choices.

 Vectorify da home